 Migraine pain is often unbearable and lasts anywhere between four and 72 hours.
 Sometimes it can last longer.
-Children aged five or less can also get a migraine, but that lasts for shorter durations.
+Children aged five or less can also get a migraine, but that lasts for shorter duration.
+It is a episodic disease.
 A migraine attack can occur once a week, month, or even year in some cases, as that varies from an individual to individual.

 Some teens may have a headache every day, due to muscle tension.
 However, this is not necessarily related to a migraine.

 People who suffer from a migraine are called migraineurs.
-They go through four painful phases during a migraine attack.
+Older children and teenagers go through four painful phases during a migraine attack.